Reverse Mortgage Disadvantages and Advantages: Your Guide to Reverse Mortgage Pros and Cons

 Most Reverse Mortgage borrowers appreciate that you don’t have to make monthly payments and that all interest and fees are financed into the loan.
 These features can be seen as Reverse Mortgage disadvantages, but they are also huge advantages for those who want to stay in their home and improve their immediate finances.

 - Not Enough Cash Can Be Tapped: If you have a lot of home equity, you might be frustrated that a Reverse Mortgage only enables you to use some of it.
-The HECM loan limit is currently set at $625,500.
-However, your actual loan amount is determined by a calculation that uses the appraised value of your home, the amount of money you owe on the home, your age and current interest rates.
+The HECM loan limit is currently set at $765,600, meaning the amount you can borrow is based on this value even if your home is valued for more.
+Your actual loan amount is determined by a calculation that uses the appraised value of your home (or the lending limit above, whichever is less), the amount of money you owe on the home, your age, and current interest rates.

 - It Seems Complicated: A Reverse Mortgage is a mortgage in reverse – that can be hard to get your head around.
 With a traditional mortgage you borrow money up front and pay the loan down over time.
 A Reverse Mortgage is the opposite – you accumulate the loan over time and pay it all back when you and your spouse (if applicable) are no longer living in the home.
 Any equity remaining at that time belongs to you or your heirs.